brianrp2000/NumberGuessGame/README.md

 ```
    - the first thing the method does is declaring a boolean variable that will track the validity of the user input
    - Then we check if the user input is found in the char array taken as input and if it is the variable will change to true
-   - Eventually we check if the variable is still false, if so it means that the user input is invalid
+   - Eventually, we check if the variable is still false if so it means that the user input is invalid
       - We now print the error message
       - Scan the console again for a valid input
       - Call recursively the validateInput method to check again the validity of the input
-9. As we saw in the **validateInput** method, we need to create a method called **printErrorMsg** that takes an char array as an input.
-This method generates the message we print when the user enters a character outside the possible command range.
+9. As we saw in the **validateInput** method, we need to create a method called **printErrorMsg** that takes a char array as an input.
+This method generates the message we print when the user enters a character that cannot be recognized in the array of possible user inputs.
 ```java
 private void printErrorMsg(char[] array){
         StringBuilder str = new StringBuilder();